Masonic Hall, Duncombe Place

-The building was transferred to the Duncombe Place Masonic hall Charitable Trust in 1993 with the aim To preserve for the benefit of the City of York and the nation at large the freehold premises, situate and known as "The Masonic Hall, Duncombe Place" in the City of York.
-The building is host to several masonic lodges, including Albert Victor Lodge 2328, and to York Lodge 236 the oldest Masonic Lodge in York today, which was founded as the Union Lodge in 1777.
-From 1806, the lodge was based at 7 Little Blake Street, but that property was demolished when Duncombe Place was constructed, and the current hall was then built.
-The building is the oldest purpose-built masonic hall in the city.
+The building was transferred to the Duncombe Place Masonic Hall Charitable Trust in 1993, with the aim of preserving "The Masonic Hall, Duncombe Place" for the benefit of the City of York and the nation.
+It is home to several masonic lodges, including Albert Victor Lodge 2328 and York Lodge 236, the oldest masonic lodge in York today, founded as the Union Lodge in 1777.
+From 1806, the lodge met at 7 Little Blake Street, but that building was demolished during the creation of Duncombe Place, prompting the construction of the present hall.
+It is the oldest purpose-built masonic hall in the city.

-The building was grade II listed in 1997.
+The building was Grade II listed in 1997.